 The Daniels House is an example of the Greek Revival style with its prominent entablature, 6-over-6 windows, and shallow gable roof.
 The ogee arches near the center of the building would have once been open, accessing a loggia.
 The Upright and Wing form is characteristic of Folk architecture in southeastern Michigan.
+City of Birmingham, photo by KDG, 2022.

 The prominent entablature and cornice returns on the gable end of the Hunter House.
+City of Birmingham, photo by KDG, 2022.